-The Apple CoreCrypto Module v8.0 for Intel does generate asymmetric keys and performs all required pair-wise consistency tests, the signature generation and verification tests, with the newly generated key pairs.
+The Apple CoreCrypto Module v9.0 for Intel does generate asymmetric keys and performs all required pair-wise consistency tests, the signature generation and verification tests, with the newly generated key pairs.

-9.2.3 SP 800-90A Assurance Tests
+9.2.3 SP 800-90A Health Tests

-The Apple CoreCrypto Module v8.0 for Intel performs a subset of the assurance tests as specified in section 11 of SP 800-90A, in particular it complies with the mandatory documentation requirements and performs know-answer tests.
+The Apple CoreCrypto Module v9.0 for Intel performs the health tests as specified in section 11.3 of SP 800-90A.